Satharus/satharus.me/_posts/2023-07-28-the_life_of_a_binary.md

 {: style="text-align:center"}
 ![](/assets/images/the-life-of-a-binary/birth.png)

 A PE file is a Portable Executable, a Windows format.
-Usually seen with extenstions .exe, .dll, etc...
+Usually seen with extensions .exe, .dll, etc...
 ELF is the Executable and Linkable Format on Linux.
 Usually seen without an extension or .so, .o, etc..
 {:.success}

 ## The Compiler